ourcodingclub/ourcodingclub.github.io/_tutorials/model-design.md

 2. The data points are independent of one another.
 3. The relationship between the variables we are studying is actually linear.

-And there are many more - you can check out <a href="http://r-statistics.co/Assumptions-of-Linear-Regression.html" target ="_blank">this useful website</a> for the full list with examples and how to check if those are assumptions are met later.
+And there are many more - you can check out [this useful website](http://r-statistics.co/Assumptions-of-Linear-Regression.html) for the full list with examples and how to check if those are assumptions are met later.

 __Do you think the assumptions of a general linear model are met for our questions and data?
 Probably not!__

 __From the histograms, we can see that the data are not normally distributed, and furthermore, if we think about what the data are, they are integer counts (number of species), probably a bit skewed to the left, as most plots might not have a crazy amount of species.
 For these reasons, a Poisson distribution might be suitable, not a normal one.
-You can check out the <a href="https://ourcodingclub.github.io/2017/02/28/modelling.html" target ="_blank">Models and Distributions Coding Club tutorial</a> for more about different data distributions.__
+You can check out the [Models and Distributions Coding Club tutorial](https://ourcodingclub.github.io/2017/02/28/modelling.html) for more about different data distributions.__

 __We know that because of how the experimental design was set up (remember the Russian doll of plots within blocks within sites), the data points are not independent from one another.
 If we don't account for the plot, block and site-level effects, we are completely ignoring the hierarchical structure of our data, which might then lead to wrong inferences based on the wrong model outputs.__